n27051538/solaris_exporter/README.md

  - 2022 Feb 04.
 Documentation update for support of Solaris 11.4.41.
  - 2022 Feb 05.
 [Fixed](https://github.com/n27051538/solaris_exporter/issues/7) support of Python 2.7 for Solaris 11.4.41.
  - 2022 May 04.
 Added LdomsLsCollector due to [discussion](https://github.com/n27051538/solaris_exporter/discussions/11).
+ - 2025 Jan 16.
+Added InventoryCPUCollector, InventoryMemCollector, InventoryOSinfoCollector
+                  - all for inventory requests in prometheus

 ## Provides info about: